Torus fibrations and localization of index III: Localization of equivariant Riemann-Roch numbers

 \end{definition}

-\begin{remark} Since each $G$-orbit is an isotropic torus, by \cite[Lemma~2.29]{Fujita-Furuta-Yoshida2} and the Hodge theory, a point $\eta\in \g^*$ is $L$-acyclic if and only if, for each orbit ${\mathcal O}$ which is contained in $\mu^{-1}_G(\eta)$, the de Rham operator on ${\mathcal O}$ with coefficients in $L|_{\mathcal O}$ has zero kernel.
-As in the similar way, $\eta\in \g^*$ is $(L,G)$-acyclic if and only if the $G$-invariant part of the de Rham operator on the orbit is trivial.
+\begin{remark} Since each $G$-orbit is an isotropic torus, by \cite[Lemma~5.12]{Fujita-Furuta-Yoshida2} and the Hodge theory, a point $\eta\in \mu_G(M)$ is $L$-acyclic if and only if, for each orbit ${\mathcal O}$ which is contained in $\mu^{-1}_G(\eta)$, the de Rham operator on ${\mathcal O}$ with coefficients in $L|_{\mathcal O}$ has zero kernel.
+As in the similar way, $\eta\in \mu_G(M)$ is $(L,G)$-acyclic if and only if the $G$-invariant part of the de Rham operator on the orbit is trivial.

-\end{remark} Let $\g_{\Z}$ be the integral lattice and $\g^*_\Z$ the weight lattice of $G$. \begin{prop} Non $L$-acyclic points are contained in $\g^*_\Z$. \end{prop} \begin{proof} First let us recall that the moment map associated to the lift of the $G$-action on $(M,\omega)$ to $(L,\nabla)$ is defined by the following equality
+\end{remark} Let $\g_{\Z}$ be the integral lattice and $\g^*_\Z$ the weight lattice of $G$. \begin{proposition} Non $L$-acyclic points are contained in $\g^*_\Z$. \end{proposition} \begin{proof} First let us recall that the moment map associated to the lift of the $G$-action on $(M,\omega)$ to $(L,\nabla)$ is defined by the following equality

 for $\xi \in \g$ and $s\in \Gamma (L)$, where $\varphi_g$ denotes the $G$-action on $M$ and $\psi_g$ denotes the lift of $\varphi_g$ to $L$ for $g\in G$.

 Let $\eta^* \in \g^*$ be a non $L$-acyclic point and ${\mathcal O}$ a non $L$-acyclic orbit that is contained in $\mu_G^{-1}(\eta^*)$.
 Then, there exists a non-trivial parallel section which we denote by $s\in \Gamma (L|_{\mathcal O})$.
 For arbitrary element $\xi \in \g_{\Z}$ and $x\in {\mathcal O}$, by \eqref{char of mu_G} we have